 There are far too many YouTube channels that specifically talk about how to brew a classic cup of coffee at home.
 However, they specialize in DIY style videos that teach one to adapt to coffee according to them.
 On the other hand, one of the best Toronto coffee shops that specialize in training beginners to brew coffee at home brings you tips regarding the types of equipment and coffee to use.

-Always go for whole beans rather than ground coffee, and everything else depends upon your personal taste.
+Always go for whole bean coffee rather than ground coffee, and everything else depends upon your personal taste.
 If you prefer that your cup of coffee has a fruity floral taste, or if you prefer a nuttier chocolatey note, then the coffee beans you prefer will change accordingly.
 But if you’re a newbie in the coffee world, you might quite prefer a recommendation rather than choosing one for yourself.
-The barista at the coffee shop you frequent, might also be selling those suggested coffee beans at their shop.

-- Roast Date is Important – Coffee is essentially a natural product, and thus it has a shelf life as well.
-The shelf life of each coffee varies; however, a good rule of thumb to follow while buying coffee is to buy only as much as you’ll consume in the same week.
+- Roast Date Is Important – Coffee is essentially a natural product, and thus it has a shelf life as well.
+The shelf life of each coffee varies; however, a good rule of thumb to follow while buying coffee is to buy only as much as you will consume in the same week.
 Roasted coffee is only good between 8 to 21 days after roasting.
-So, don’t hold onto roasted beans longer than that duration. read about should be Food Blog
+So, do not hold onto roasted beans longer than that duration.
+Read more on should be Food Blog.

 There are two types of grinders: